-If you have the time there are day tours to the Wieliczka Salt Mine with its amazing carved paintings made from salt, and an entire salt chapel underground, complete with salt chandelier.
+If you have the time, there are day tours to the Wieliczka Salt Mine, with its amazing carved paintings made from salt and an entire salt chapel underground, complete with a salt chandelier.

 Don’t miss trying the Pierogi!
 We found a 24-hour pierogi place not far from the Old Town Square, with the menu consisting of colour paper hung on clipboards strung along the wall.
 They had both savoury and sweet options, and I could easily eat every meal there without complaint.

 Nearby to Krakow is Auschwitz, which can be visited on a tour or is easy to get to on your own.
 Going to a place like this can be very difficult, and visiting in winter really brings out the horror of the conditions the people held there had to endure.